Diseases & Conditions

 Surgical procedures.
 There are different procedures to correct bowed legs, and they fall into two main types.

 - Guided growth.
-This surgery of the growth plate stops the growth on the healthy side of the shinbone which gives the abnormal side a chance to catch up, straightening the leg with the child's natural growth.
+This is the most common type of surgery performed for this condition.
+Using a small metal plate or staple, growth is temporarily stopped on the healthy side of the top of the shinbone.
+This gives the abnormal side a chance to catch up, straightening the leg with the child's natural growth.
+Once the alignment is improved, the plate or staple is removed, and growth resumes.

 - Tibial osteotomy.
 In this procedure, the shinbone is cut just below the knee and reshaped to correct the alignment.
 The bone is held in place while it heals with either an internal plate and screws, or an external frame that is positioned on the outside of the leg.